lvcabral/brs-fiddle/README.md

 ### Build

-This project is written in TypeScript, so it needs to be compiled before it can be executed. `yarn build` compiles files in `src/` into JavaScript and TypeScript declarations, and puts them in `lib/`, `bin/` and `types/`.
+This project is written in TypeScript, so it needs to be compiled before it can be executed. `yarn build` compiles files in `src/` into JavaScript and TypeScript declarations, and puts them in `app/`.

 ```shell
 $ yarn build